harrisonlab/nano_diagnositcs/P_leucotricha/P_leucotricha_assembly.md

 kat plot spectra-cn -x 300 -o alignment/P_leucotricha/THeavenp11_1/kat/apple/reads_v_gdel1+2-21plot300 alignment/P_leucotricha/THeavenp11_1/kat/apple/reads_v_gdel1+2-21-main.mx
 ```

-# from here work in progress

 ## Assembly
 Trimmed read that did not align to the apple genome were taken as raw data for assembly.
+Several assemblers; SPAdes, SPAdes --isolate, ATLAS, metaSPAdes and MEGAHIT were trialled.
+SPAdes was ultimately used.

 ```bash
 #files were renamed to correct extensions for spades